-Teachers at the Expert Teacher stage will receive at least one\ IMPACT observation.
-This observation will take place by December 15 and be conducted by an administrator.
-If the score from this observation is 3.0 or lower (on the 1.0 to 4.0 scale), the teacher will automatically receive a second IMPACT observation.
+Teachers at the Expert Teacher stage will receive at least one IMPACT observation.
+This observation will take place by December 14 and be conducted by an administrator.
+If the score from this observation is below 3.0 (on the 1.0 to 4.0 scale), the teacher will automatically receive a second IMPACT observation.
 If the score from this observation is 3.0 or higher (on the 1.0 to 4.0 scale), the teacher will not receive her or his second observation, unless requested by the teacher.